kasrababaei/swift-notes/concurrency.md

     let motion = finalPosition - originalPosition

-    // A closure can be isolated to one of its captures. gradually(over: time) { [isolated self] progressProportion in self.position = originalPosition + progressProportion * motion }
+    // A closure can be isolated to one of its captures.
+    // But Closure Isolation Control is still behind a feature flag, i.e., `ClosureIsolation`. gradually(over: time) { [isolated self] progressProportion in self.position = originalPosition + progressProportion * motion }